American historic carpentry: Log building

 Log building is the second most common type of carpentry in American history.
 In some regions and periods it was more common than timber framing.
 There are many different styles of log carpentry: (1) where the logs are made into squared beams and fitted tightly.
 This style is typical of defensive structures called a blockhouse.
-The walls needed to be thick and strong and not have gaps in-between; (2) Round logs are left spaced apart, often with the gaps filled with a material called chinking; (3) Planked log buildings have the wall timbers shaped into rectangular thus called planks and plank houses.
+The walls needed to be thick and strong and not have gaps between the logs; (2) Round logs are left spaced apart, often with the gaps filled with a material called chinking; (3) Planked log buildings have the wall timbers shaped into rectangular thus called planks and plank houses.

-The C. A. Nothnagle Log House, located in Gibbstown, New Jersey, was constructed in 1638 and is believed to be the oldest surviving log house in what is today the United States.
-The house was built by colonial settlers in what was then the Swedish colony of New Sweden.
+The C. A. Nothnagle Log House in Gibbstown, New Jersey, was constructed in 1638 and is believed to be the oldest surviving log house in the U.S. The house was built by colonial settlers in what was then the Swedish colony of New Sweden.

 Balloon framing

-Balloon framing originated in the American Mid-west near Chicago in the 1830s.
-It is a rare type of American historic carpentry which was exported from America.
+Balloon framing originated in the Midwest near Chicago in the 1830s.
+It is a type of American historic carpentry which was exported from America.
 Balloon framing is very important in history as the beginning of the transition away from the centuries-long method of timber framing to the common types of wood framing now in use.